President Monroe’s Declaration on Greece, 1822

 It was in fact the first recognition of the Greek Struggle for Independence by the leader of a big nation, who even referred to the country as Greece.

 18 August 1823.
 US Secretary of State John Quincy Adams sends a letter to the envoy of the Greek Provisional Administration to London (to negotiate a loan) Andreas Luriottis stating that, if Greece gains independence, the US will be one of the first countries to enter into diplomatic and commercial relations with it.

 Annals of the Congress, 18th Congress, Appendix 1st Session

 21 July [2 August] 1828.
 Letter from Governor of Greece Ioannis Kapodistrias to the representatives of the Philhellenic Committee of New York Samuel Woodruff, Rev. Jonas King and John R. Stuyvesant, to whom he expresses the gratitude of the Greek people for the humanitarian aid that was dispatched from the US.

 17 April 1831.
-The Ministry of Justice aks the Ministry of Foreign Affairs to consider recognizing Petros Kardias as US Consul in Mykonos.
+The Ministry of Justice asks the Ministry of Foreign Affairs to verify whether Petros Kardias has been recognized as US Consul in Mykonos.